carlsmith/coffeeshop/scripts/main.coffee.md

 ## Initialise the Global Namespace

-This stuff is all exposed to users, and used internally.
+This stuff is all exposed to users, and also used internally.

 First, make sure `window.indexedDB` is the correct object or `undefined`.
 Users may arrive at the Gallery in any browser, so it is important to have